open-sauced/intro/README.md

 One of the unique features of this course is that it guides you to build your open source resume using OpenSauced.
 OpenSauced is a platform that helps you track and showcase your open source contributions, making it easier to get noticed by potential employers and collaborators.

-To learn more about using OpenSauced to build your open source resume, be sure to check out the [Building Your Open Source Resume](/06-the-secret-sauce.md#building-your-open-source-resume) section in [The Secret Sauce](/06-the-secret-sauce.md) chapter.
+To learn more about using OpenSauced to build your open source resume, check out the [Building Your Open Source Resume](/06-the-secret-sauce.md#building-your-open-source-resume) section in [The Secret Sauce](/06-the-secret-sauce.md) chapter.

 ---